Peace, harmony, and lifelong learning are Liz's passions. She's outspoken on education and childhood and is an activist in local politics.

-The teaching profession is one of the exceptions, but they can reduce or eliminate their own "homework" load by not assigning homework to their students!
-Look at all the extra paperwork and 'correcting' that would eliminate!
+The teaching profession is one of the exceptions, but teachers can reduce or eliminate their own "homework" load by not assigning homework to their students!
+Look at all the extra paperwork that would eliminate!

 If the lesson was not understood, then what happens at homework time?
 The student is lost, has no idea of the concept, and will practice and reinforce errors instead.

-Now, extra time and work must be done to reverse this problem, the student will have suffered wasted time, some degree of mental trauma in having his/her work red-penciled, and depending upon their personality, a possible blow to their self-esteem.
+Now, extra time and work must be done to reverse this problem, the student will have suffered wasted time and some degree of mental trauma in having his/her work red-penciled, and depending upon their personality, a possible blow to their self-esteem.

 I hear the response to this suggestion already!
 "Well, that's what the teacher is there for!
 The student should ask if he does not understand!"
 In principle, yes, that is true.
 But there are extenuating circumstances.

-- The student is very shy, and does not wish to ask questions in class, for fear of ridicule by classmates and appearing "stupid" in the eyes of his peers.
+- The student may be very shy and may not wish to ask questions in class for fear of ridicule by classmates and appearing "stupid" in peers' eyes.

-- In the above case, some students may elect to wait until after class to ask the teacher in private--but this is not always possible.
-For example, their parent may have told them to be home by a certain time, or is waiting for them in the pick-up queue--a common scenario these days.
+- Some students may elect to wait until after class to ask the teacher in private, but this is not always possible.
+For example, their parent may have told them to be home by a certain time, or is waiting for them in the pick-up queue—a common scenario these days.

-- For whatever reason, real or imagined, the student may feel a personality clash with that teacher, and feel that she is not liked by the teacher, engendering an atmosphere of mistrust or fear.
+- For whatever reason, real or imagined, the student may feel a personality clash with that teacher and feel that they are not liked by the teacher, engendering an atmosphere of mistrust or fear.

-- The student may not actually be aware that he did not understand the lesson.
-He may think he understands, but in fact, may have missed some salient point, or misinterpreted something the teacher said.
-So, believing that he understands, sees no need to ask for clarification.
+- The student may not actually be aware that they did not understand the lesson.
+They may think they understood, but they may have missed some salient point or misinterpreted something the teacher said.
+So, believing that they understand, see no need to ask for clarification.